42Barcelona/Mas-O-Menos/README.md

   read RESPUESTA

   if [ "$RESPUESTA" = 42 ]
-  thens
+  then
-    echo $'¡Bienvenido a 42!'
+    echo '¡Bienvenido a 42!'
   else
-    echo $'¡No pasarás!'
+    echo '¡No pasarás!'
   fi
 done
 ```